About the Department of Old Age Psychiatry

 For more information about the CAG please have a look at the following website: Clinical Academic Group (CAG) Leadership.

 Our research into the basic biology of Alzheimer’s disease and the conduct of randomised controlled trials is internationally regarded.
 We have a particular commitment to the conduct of high quality independent clinical trials because the results of these can impact positively upon the availability of effective treatments.

 Sharing the results of our work with people who volunteer to take part in research and the public is a high priority for the Department, which has organised Open Days for Alzheimer’s disease research participants, their families and carers and for sixth formers.

 Members of the Department’s team carry out biological and clinical research that we believe will have important impact upon our understanding of dementia and other conditions that affect older people that affect older people and lead to the development of better treatments.
-We do this by working in close collaboration with the Institute's Department of Neuroscience, King's Health Partners Centre for Neurodegeneration and NIHR Biomedical Research Centre for Mental Health.
+We do this by working in close collaboration with the Institute's Division of Neuroscience, King's Health Partners Centre for Neurodegeneration and NIHR Biomedical Research Centre for Mental Health.

 These charities and organisations all provide information about Alzheimer’s disease and current research for the public.

 Duration Three years FT, six years PT.
 Accelerated PT rates available - email email@example.com for further information.
 Registration is carried out at three points in the year: October, February and June.